This website is best viewed on a PC.

 *Weight.
 Your dog should maintain a healthy weight.
 If they are over or underweight, things may need adjusting but the food could have inadequate macro ratios for their specific metabolism.
 Consult your veterinarian for professional advice.

-Here's a link to a site that we really like: Unusual Southern Names, it has a long list of what we think are some great name options of the "Deep South," if you want to name your new fur baby one that's indicative to their Southern heritage.
+Here's a link to two sites that we really like: Unusual Southern Names, and Double Names.
+There is a long list of what we think, are some great name options of the "Deep South," if you want to name your new fur baby one that's indicative to their Southern heritage.
 We personally like naming our dogs in this way.
 We hope this helps give you some ideas and inspiration!